RaySingerNZ/react-introduction-wiki/Home.md

 will see this render as a blank page with the "Hello World!"
 Message at the top left, just like a normal HTML page.

-This should reload when you make changes or switch branches but sometimes the `create-react-app` build configuration doesn't work and you need to r estart it.
+This should reload when you make changes or switch branches but sometimes the `create-react-app` build configuration doesn't work and you need to restart it.
 There are better build systems (or you can create your own) but I'm using the [Create React App](https://github.com/facebookincubator/create-react-app) becuase it keeps all the bundling and non-react noise out of the project.